Azure/azure-sdk/docs/android/design.md

 There are two versions that developers must be concerned with.
 Release versioning is the version of the library.
 The Azure service API that the library calls also has a version.
 This section details how consumers can request a specific Azure service API when working with the library.

-{% include requirement/MUST %} call the latest supported service API version by default.
+{% include requirement/MUST id="android-versioning-latest-service-api" %} call the latest supported service API version by default.

-{% include requirement/MUST %} allow the consumer to select a supported service API version when instantiating the service client.
+{% include requirement/MUST id="android-versioning-select-service-api" %} allow the consumer to select a supported service API version when instantiating the service client.

 Include `.serviceVersion(ServiceVersion version)` as part of the client builder API.  `ServiceVersion` should be an enumeration.
 The enumeration must have a `getLatest()` method that returns the latest service version.
 If a consumer doesn't specify a service version, the builder will call `ServiceVersion.getLatest()` to obtain the appropriate service version.